Wind & Sun

 Cities around the world prepare themselves with different technologies to adapt to the negative impacts of extreme climate events such as heat waves, heavy rain and wind storms.
 Wind dynamics vary greatly based upon building density and street canyon dimensions.

-ENVI-met simulations employ computer fluid dynamics to analyze and solve problems that involve windflows in complex environments.
+ENVI-met simulations employ computational fluid dynamics to analyze and solve problems that involve windflows in complex environments.

 ENVI-met reveals the fluvial inclinations of wind patterns by simulating site specific scenarios.